Heavy quark potential and LQCD based quark condensate at finite magnetic field: Results

 Let us first discuss about binding energy (BE), plotted in Fig.\ref{be}.
 Its left panel shows the binding energies of $J/\psi$ as a function of $T$ for various values of magnetic field (eB=$0.2 ~GeV^2$ and $0.4 ~GeV^2$) and compared it with the results, considering current quark mass (red line).
 We observe that binding energy is decreasing as the temperature and magnetic field both are increasing.

-In the right panel of Fig.\ref{be} we have plotted the binding energies of $\Upsilon$ as a function of $T$ for various values of magnetic field (eB=$0.2 ~GeV^2$ and $0.4 ~GeV^2$) and compared it with without magnetic field ($eB=0$).The similar behaviour has been observed for $\Upsilon$ also, except that the value of binding energy for $J/\Psi$ is lower as compared to the value for $\Upsilon$.
+In the right panel of Fig.\ref{be} we have plotted the binding energies of $\Upsilon$ as a function of $T$ for various values of magnetic field (eB=$0.2 ~GeV^2$ and $0.4 ~GeV^2$) and compared it with without magnetic field ($eB=0$).The similar behaviour has been observed for $\Upsilon$ also, except that the value of binding energy for $J/\Psi$ is lower as compared to the value for $\Upsilon$, which is due to their mass difference.
+We have taken (charmonium) $J/\psi$ and (bottomonium) $\Upsilon$ masses as $m_c=1.5$ GeV and $m_b=4.5$ GeV respectively.

 Next, let us come to the estimation of thermal width or dissociation probability, given in Eq.~(\ref{Gm_TB}), which is obtained by substituting Eq.~(\eqref{imis}) in Eq.~(\eqref{Gamma}).
 So Eq.~(\eqref{imis}) represents a detailed tomography of dissociations of quarkonia state, while Eq.~(\eqref{Gamma}) present its integrated values.
 Now this heavy quark bound states, called quarkonia, can be dissociate completely, when thermal width will be greater than twice of the the binding energy i.e. $\Gamma\geq 2BE$~\cite{utt}.
 Now, if one plots twice the binding energy ($2BE$) along with the thermal width ($\Gamma$) against $T$-axis, then their intersection point can be considered as dissociation temperature ($T_d$).
 We have done this in fig.~\ref{gcharm} and in fig.~\ref{gupsilon} for ground state of charmonium and bottomonium respectively with different values of magnetic field.
-Here we take charmonium and bottomonium masses as $m_c=1.5$ GeV and $m_b=4.5$ GeV respectively.